SanskarJadhav/myvault/README.md

-# AIBF CA2 AI in FinTech App: MyVault
+AI in FinTech App: MyVault

 ### Overview 👀
 MyVault is a biometric authentication system deployed on a cloud hosted Streamlit website, utilizing both facial and voice recognition.
 It ensures secure access to a personalized dashboard where users can track financial transactions and manage payment deadlines.
 All sensitive data is encrypted using unique randomized keys to ensure further security.